West Virginia University Mountaineer Week

 Kicking off Mountaineer Week is the Mountaineer Week Craft Fair and Quilt Show from 12:00pm to 8:00pm in the Mountainlair Ballrooms.
 The craft fair and quilt show has been a tradition of Mountaineer Week since 1972.
 A focus was placed on traditional crafts made by those who settled in Appalachia.
 Some of the crafts that will be highlighted at the event include spinning, woodcarving, early American basketry, cornhusk dolls, pottery, leather crafts, blacksmithing, dulcimer making, and quilts.

 If you’re walking by the Mountainlair, stop by for the apple butter stirring and corn roast, or pick up some kettle corn, pork rinds, and funnel cakes all week long!
-The WVU Farmer’s Market will also be outside, so stock up on your favorite seasonal fruits and veggies!

 Stop by the WVU Mountainlair for more activities and information about programs related to Appalachian history, culture and family organizations.
+Learn about other events happening in and around Mountaineer Country by visiting our Events Calendar.

 Click here for a full schedule of events and book your hotel for this exciting, cultural week full of activities the whole family can enjoy!